tommyjns/sharehub/AI_ASSISTANT_PROMPT.md

 ### Always Remember:
 The Share Hub uses a modern tag-based access system.
 Folder organization is for topics, not security.
 Every document's access level is determined by its front matter tags, making it easy to change privacy without moving files.

+When providing links, always give the GitHub Pages URL where the document can be viewed (e.g., `https://[username].github.io/sharehub/documents/[path]`), not the GitHub repository file view.